afraaps/Real-Time_Signal_Processing_Keyboard_Glove_Project/Robotization_Filter_Python.md

       CONTINUE = False
       sys.exit()

-    # Define TK root
     root = Tk.Tk()

     B_quit = Tk.Button(root, text = 'Quit', command = fun_quit)
     B_quit.pack()

-###### Max and Min for sensor data.
+###### _dpk_ and _pk_ are max and min values for the sensor data, respectively.
 For more complex hand gestures, set up more ranges of motions/data for each finger/sensor and correlate the filtering effects to them.
-As this repository is focused on the signal processing aspects the min and max is all that will be used.
+As this repository is focused on the signal processing aspects the min and max is all that will be used here.
     pk = str('0')
     dpk = str('4095')